DrMxrcy/ABB-Discord-Bot/README.md

 ## 📝 Logs
 The bot's logs are stored in the `./logs` directory on your host machine.
 This directory is mounted into the container at `/app/logs`.

-## 🙏 Acknowledgements

-This project was made possible thanks to the following repositories:

-- [AudioBookBay Scraper](https://github.com/licavalentin/audiobookbay): This repository provided the basic functions that this bot relies upon.

-Please visit these repositories and give them a star if you found them helpful.

 ### Saltbox Installation

 If you're using Saltbox, you can use the saltbox-docker-compose.yml instead: